istio/istio.io/content/en/docs/tasks/security/tls-configuration/workload-min-tls-version/index.md

 ## Configuration of minimum TLS version for Istio workloads

 * Install Istio through `istioctl` with the minimum TLS version configured.
-  The `IstioOperator` custom resource used to configure Istio in the `istioctl install` command, contains a field for the minimum TLS version for Istio workloads.
+  The `IstioOperator` custom resource used to configure Istio in the `istioctl install` command contains a field for the minimum TLS version for Istio workloads.
   The `minProtocolVersion` field specifies the minimum TLS version for the TLS connections among Istio workloads.
 In the following example,